PraktikumSoftwareEntwicklung/documentation/docker_en.md

 }
 ```

-Within the arguments for the start of the docker container after mapping the docker volume there is a limitation of the memory set.
+Within the arguments for the start of the docker container after mapping the docker volume there is a limitation of the memory.
 In this case the container can only use 4 gigabyte of memory.
 A limitation of the CPU is also possible with option '-c xx'.
 With this option is a number provided, by which the relative usage is distributed.
 If a container has e.g. the option -c 20 and another has the option -c 80, than (if both container working to capacity) the second container can only use 80% of the CPU resources.

 In this example file an option is set, to have a timeout for the whole pipeline of 30 minutes.
 It is also possible to create separate timeouts for the individual stages.